Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: Introduction

-\textbf{RQ2 (\cref{sec:ai-behavior}): How do differences in expertise translate to AI usage behaviors?} We analyze students’ interaction logs using a novel behavior-grounded codebook, developed via thematic analysis and scaled up through LLM-based annotation.
-Our method segments over 7,000 raw log events into intent-driven episodes and steps, where each step is annotated with the presence (or absence) of effective AI behaviors, such as, decomposing tasks, providing contexts, and using AI for explanation or critique.
-Our analysis shows that technical experts use AI more strategically.
-They write clearer prompts, are more likely to provide necessary context, and use AI proactively to explore alternative solutions or improve plans (e.g., asking for better visualizations).
-In contrast, novices rely more on AI to resolve immediate challenges, such as debugging errors or explaining confusing outputs.
-These behavioral patterns offer \emph{a more nuanced explanation of why expertise continues to matter}, even in AI-supported environments.
+\textbf{RQ2 (\cref{sec:ai-behavior}): How do experience differences translate to AI usage behaviors?} Our analysis on over 7,000 log events shows that more technically experienced students use AI more strategically.
+They write clearer prompts and use AI proactively to improve plans (e.g., asking for better visualizations).
+In contrast, novices rely more on AI to resolve immediate challenges, such as debugging errors.
+These behavioral patterns offer \emph{a more nuanced explanation of why technical experience continues to matter} in AI-supported environments.

-\textbf{RQ3 (\cref{sec:skill-to-teach}): What and how can we train students on AI usage?} We analyze missed opportunities for AI use by identifying log steps where AI could have been helpful but was not used.
-From this, we distilled a set of AI-use competencies spanning across four knowledge dimensions \emph{Conceptual}, \emph{Procedural}, \emph{Metacognitive}, \emph{Dispositional}.
-We show that some AI-use skills can be improved via live coding demonstration and extended time-on-task (e.g., regarding prompt quality), while others likely require guided practice and feedback (e.g., regarding evaluation), and are hard to cover via demonstration (e.g., metacognitive and dispositional skills).
-In sum, we make three main contributions:
+\textbf{RQ3 (\cref{sec:skill-to-teach}): What can we train students on AI usage?} Comparing AI use behaviors before and after a lightweight instruction, we show that some AI-use skills (e.g., prompt quality) can be improved via live demonstration and extended time-on-task, while others (e.g., evaluation) likely require guided practice and feedback.
+We synthesize a set of AI-use competencies across \emph{Conceptual}, \emph{Procedural}, \emph{Metacognitive}, and \emph{Dispositional} knowledge dimensions.

-\begin{itemize}[leftmargin=1.2em,labelwidth=*,align=left] \item \textbf{Empirical evidence on expertise vs. AI use}: We show that even in open-ended, LLM-supported workflows, technical expertise remains a significant predictor of success, and self-reported communication skill and AI familiarity alone do not suffice.

-\item \textbf{Complex log-based characterization of AI use}: We introduce a behavior-oriented, LLM-based annotation schema that segments over 7,000 raw log events into semantically meaningful user stories.
-Compared to prior work that analyzes linear chat logs~\cite{lee2022coauthor}, our setup in Google Colab involves multiple LLM-powered functions with different affordances and model access, resulting in more nuanced observations about when, how, and why students turn to AI support (e.g., comparing behaviors between AI-as-chat versus AI-as-inline-tool). {We open-source all of our scripts, including log data collection, cleaning, annotation, and analysis:} \url{https://github.com/mqo00/dspm}
+Taken together, this work suggests that LLMs do not uniformly democratize programming but instead reshape when experience advantages appear.
+Our findings highlight AI literacy not as familiarity with tools, but as a set of transferable competencies for effective human–AI collaboration.
+We make three main contributions: